mridul037/mridul037/README.md

 **Quote of the hour:**

-If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.

-~ Edsger W. Dijkstra
+~ Gottfried Wilhelm Leibniz
 <pre>

 </pre>